Auguste Anastasi: Career

 He began to enter his work at the Paris Salon and was awarded with many medals.
 Anastasi earned a second-class medal for painting in 1848.
 In 1849, he turned his efforts to lithography, notably creating illustrations for L'Artiste.
 By creating many lithographs, he helped publicize the work of Jules Dupré and other 1830s artists.
 He won a third-class medal for lithography in 1852.
 In 1855, he received an honorable mention at France's first Universal Exhibition in Paris.

 Working in the Paris area, Anastasi's artistic endeavors took him to Normandy, Italy, Holland, and Brittany.
 Throughout his career, he drew inspiration from the Forest of Fontainebleau, his Parisian surroundings, Holland's landscapes, Rome's monuments, and Italy's hills.

 Inspired by the works of Ruysdael, Hobbema, and Van der Neer, Auguste Anastasi sought to study Holland in the late 1850s.
 He fully embraced the techniques of the great masters of the Netherlands.

 He produced a lithograph titled Bank of the Meuse at Zwindrecht (Holland) which was exhibited at the Salon of 1857.

 In 1861, Théophile Gautier compared him to Van der Neer, noting his mastery of Dutch views despite his Italian name, and predicted his works would match Van der Neer's value in 50 years.

 Anastasi, suffering from a prolonged illness, spent a year in Italy in 1862 to restore his health.
 While a sale fetched 760 francs for a single painting and included drawings, many works were sold through his network of acquaintances.
 He sold 15 paintings and 25 drawings and aquatints to cover the travel expense.

 His travels to Rome, Naples, and rural Italy resulted in Terrace of the Villa Pamphili, among other paintings.
-First exhibited at the Paris Salon of 1864, the painting is now held at the Musée du Luxembourg.
+First exhibited at the Salon of 1864, the painting is now held at the Musée du Luxembourg.

-At the 1865 Salon, he showcased The Roman Forum, Setting Sun, The Banks of the Tiber, and two Roman views.
+At the Salon of 1865, he showcased The Roman Forum, Setting Sun, The Banks of the Tiber, and two Roman views.
 He earned another second-class medal in the painting category.
-In 1866, Anastasi exhibited Terrace of a Convent at Rome, A View at Tivoli, and a watercolor of an Italian villa.
-In 1867, The Coliseum and a Brook in Autumn.
-In 1868, A Wash House near Naples, A Bit of the Village of Leidschendam in Holland, and a watercolor of the Winter Garden of the Princess Mathilde.
+In the Salon of 1866, Anastasi exhibited Terrace of a Convent at Rome, A View at Tivoli, and a watercolor of an Italian villa.
+In the Salon of 1867, The Coliseum and a Brook in Autumn.
+In the Salon of 1868, A Wash House near Naples, A Bit of the Village of Leidschendam in Holland, and a watercolor of the Winter Garden of the Princess Mathilde.